 The subsoil of Monale is rich in archaeological finds, in particular, shell fossils, which scholars trace back to the Tertiary Age.

-The town is populated by about 1000 inhabitants, the monalesi.
+Town is populated by about 1000 inhabitants, the monalesi.

 Monale develops on a small hill to the left of the river Monale, a tributary of the Triversa.